CaseyHaralson/pinkyring/README.md

 This removes those sections from the project you created in step 1.

 ## Create Project from Template or Repo
-Note: requires node to be installed.
+Note: requires NodeJS to be installed.

 New projects can be created from a template that has been "packaged" with pinkyring, or you can supply a repo and pinkyring can use that repo as the template.